Class DoublyLinkedList<E, R>

 Returns boolean

-The method returns a boolean value.
-It returns true if the insertion is successful, and false if the existing value or node is not found in the doubly linked list.
+The addAfter method returns a boolean value - true if the new element or node was successfully added after the existing element or node, and false if the existing element or node was not found in the linked list.

 • Time Complexity: O(n) Space Complexity: O(1)

-The insert function inserts a value at a specified index in a doubly linked list.
+The addAt function inserts a new element or node at a specified index in a doubly linked list.

 Parameters